pyladies/global-conference/content/about/_index.md

 Thanks to all the people that submitted their interest into helping PyLadiesCon.
 Currently, we have enough helpers to make this an amazing conference.
-If a new Volunteer Call happens, we will everyone.
+If a new Volunteer Call happens, we will contact everyone.

 {{% /columns %}}